emachnic/rails_dev_windows/README.md

 ### IDE or Text Editor

-You need a way to actually write your applications.
-When choosing an editor, you can either go with a Text Editor or an Integrated Development Environment (sorry .NET people, Visual Studio is pretty terrible for Rails development).
+Now you need a way to actually write your applications.
+No, we're not going to fire up Visual Studio; it doesn't tend to play well with Rails When choosing an editor, you can either go with a Text Editor or an Integrated Development Environment.
 All of the options I'll talk about run across platforms so you can use them on Windows, Mac, or Linux.

 #### IDEs